DavidAppleyard.com

 To be literate means you can read and write.
 If you are highly literate you are a well-educated and intelligent person.

-loath/loth + loathe The adjective loath (BrE also 'loth') means strongly disinclined to do something, e.g. 'Her teenage son was loath to go to school'.
+loath/loth + loathe The adjective loath (BrE also "loth") means strongly disinclined to do

-To loathe is the corresponding verb meaning to detest, e.g. 'She simply loathes going to the dentist'.
+To loathe is the corresponding verb meaning to detest, e.g. "She has a sweet tooth and simply loathes going to the dentist".

-Rich people who lose their money also lose many of their friends.
+Rich people who lose their money also tend to lose so-called "friends".

 mat + matt(e) A fat cat sat on the mat in front of the door.

 Simon doesn't like glossy photos.
-He wants them matt (or matte).
+He prefers his matt (or matte).

 meat + meet + mete Vegetarians don't eat meat.

-You are unlikely to meet a vegetarian in a steakhouse.
+So you are most unlikely to meet a vegetarian in a steakhouse.

 miner + minor South African miners work in both gold and diamond mines.

-(2) He was under 18 (only a minor) and so not allowed to vote.
+(2) Jeff was under 18 (only a minor) and so not allowed to vote.

 moral + morale (1) A moral is an accepted rule or standard of behavior.